everpub/openscienceprize/proposal.md

 routinely rediscover the Higgs boson as the the detailed data analysis methodology will be recorded in an executable paper.

+### Outreach story 2

+Example from life science/medical/bio that is similar to the LEP story.

 ### Social web of science story

-New mechanisms for assigning credit and fame.
+Executable papers create additional mechanisms for assigning credit and fame.
 Public review means credit for reviewing other people's work.
 Starring, a simple way of indicating support, provides a powerful mechanism for sorting a vast amount of identical research.
 Forking, the process of creating a derivative work by making a copy and altering it, facilitates fast experimentation and tracks credit assignment.
 The crowd can evaluate and "bubble to the top" the most interesting and relevant research.
-Allowing research to be evaluated at web scale at a far larger pace than possible with small boards of experts.
+These mechanisms power Amazon's "Customers Who Bought This Item Also Bought", the NYT's "Recommended for you", Spotify's "Discover weekly playlist", as well as countless other successful projects.
+Allowing research to be evaluated at web scale at a far higher pace than possible with small boards of experts.

 ### Shared knowledge for data access